I don’t know you but something tells me you’re doing something good today.

 Number one, you’ve got time off and are thinking about Barcelona.

-Number two, and I apologize for sounding like I’ve spent too much time in the sun, but you’ve found one of the top 67 guides on the weather in Barcelona in August 😉
+Number two, and I apologize for sounding like I’ve spent too much time in the sun, but you’ve found one of the best guides on Barcelona weather in August 😉

 Sure, some will tell you it’s too hot in August but stay with me – with just a few weather precautions you can have the Barcelona holiday of your dreams.

-In no other month will you find unrelenting sweltering heat: reactions range from slight discomfort to heatstroke.
+In no other month will you find unrelenting sweltering heat and reactions from the unprepared range from slight discomfort to heatstroke.

 If you’re sitting directly in the sun be prepared for a sauna.